 When making moral decisions, many people rely on intuitions and social conventions.
 Often, our gut feeling helps us decide whether to act in one way or another.
 This is often very problematic.

 We live in societies where speciesist attitudes and indifference for sentient beings other than humans, are still prevalent.
 As a result, many people find intuitive that this should be so, and have a resistance against changing their minds, even though there are very compelling reasons to respect all sentient beings.

-Something similar happens in the case of other ideas that are relatively new in society, such as the recognition of equal rights to all humans regardless of sex and skin color.
-In the case of concern for animals that are exploited by humans, or for animals living in the wild.
+Something similar happens in the case of other ideas that are relatively new in society, such as the recognition of equal rights to all humans regardless of sex and skin color, or in the case of concern for animals that are exploited by humans, or for animals living in the wild.
 Many people have the intuition that it is fine to exploit nonhuman animals, even if the harm they suffer is horrific.
 Many people also think that we should leave animals in nature alone, even if there is overwhelming evidence showing that they suffer very significantly and that we could make a big difference by helping them.
 Furthermore, the idea that we should not only care for the sentient beings who live in the present but also for those who will live in the future, although totally sound, clashes against the intuition many people have that we should care mainly about what happens in the present or in the near future.